Not what you want?

 Some schools use the older/Taiwanese way to Romanize the iron fist, so you may have seen it spelled "Tieh Chuan" instead of "Tie Quan."
 Neither way is technically incorrect.

-Note that in Mandarin, the first part of the first character sounds like the English word "tea" blending into a soft "-eh" sound.
-The second character sounds a lot like "chew on" but as if it is one syllable.
+Note that in Mandarin, the first part of the first character sounds like the English word “tea,” blending into a soft “-eh” sound.
+The second character sounds a lot like “chew on” but as if it is one syllable.

 After WWII in Japan, the Kanji for iron was simplified.
 This new Kanji form is shown to the right.
 If you want this modern Japanese version, please click on the Kanji to the right, instead of the button above.
 The characters shown to the left would still be considered the old or ancient Japanese version of this title.

-These two characters mean "iron palm," the martial arts technique taught by Brian Gray and others.
+鐵掌 means “iron palm,” the martial arts technique taught by Brian Gray and others.

 This term can mean different things to different people.
-The consensus is that rather than a type or style of martial arts, this is a technique for refining hand position and strengthening of hands to strike blows for with maximum force and effect.
+The consensus is that rather than a type or style of martial arts, this is a technique for refining hand position and strengthening hands to strike blows with maximum force and effect.

 The regime may include herbal treatments and special exercises to fortify the hands.

-In more extreme versions, the carpals and metacarpal bones in the hand are systematically broken, so that when they heal, they will become stronger.
+In more extreme versions, the carpals and metacarpal bones in the hand are systematically broken so that when they heal, they will become stronger.

-Japanese note: This does make sense in Japanese (though the version shown above is the ancient form of the first Kanji) this is far from a commonly-known term.
+Japanese note: This does make sense in Japanese (though the version shown above is the ancient form of the first Kanji), this is far from a commonly-known term.

-This Korean proverb means "indomitable spirit," at least, that is the way it is commonly translated in martial arts circles (Taekwondo, Hapkido, etc.).
+百折不屈 is a Korean proverb that means “indomitable spirit,” at least, that is the way it is commonly translated in martial arts circles (Taekwondo, Hapkido, etc.).

 The literal translation is "[one] hundred [times] broken [still] don't succumb."